Francisco I. Madero: Education

-Francisco and his younger brother Gustavo A. Madero attended the Jesuit college of San Juan in Saltillo, and wanted to then become a Jesuit.
-He and his brother Gustavo briefly attended another religious school, in the U.S. His English was poor, so he learned little in his short time there, and also abandoned any notion of a religious vocation.
+Francisco and his younger brother Gustavo A. Madero attended the Jesuit college of San Juan in Saltillo and wanted to then become a Jesuit.
+He and his brother Gustavo briefly attended another religious school in the U.S. His English was poor, so he learned little in his short time there, and he abandoned any notion of a religious vocation.

 Between 1886 and 1892, Madero was educated in France and then the United States, attending the Lycée Hoche de Versailles, HEC Paris and UC Berkeley.
 At the Lycée Hoche in Versailles, France, he completed the classe préparatoire aux grandes écoles program.
 Soon after, he was admitted to study business at the prestigious École des Hautes Études Commerciales de Paris (HEC).
 His father's subscription to the magazine Revue Spirite awakened in the young Madero an interest in Spiritism, an offshoot of Spiritualism.
 During his time in Paris, Madero made a pilgrimage to the tomb of Allan Kardec, the founder of Spiritism, and became a passionate advocate of the belief, soon coming to believe he was a medium.
 Following business school, Madero studied at the University of California, Berkeley, to pursue courses in agricultural techniques and to improve his English.
 During his time there, he was influenced by the theosophist ideas of Annie Besant, which were prominent at nearby Stanford University.